tpiros/jsconfbp-jamstack/README.md

 1. Install the Netlify command-line tool `npm i netlify-cli -g`
 2. Add the FaunaDB Add-on for Netlify `netlify addons:create fauna`
 3. Authenticate the Add-on `netlify addons:auth fauna`

+#### Mutate the state in the orders reducer

+1. start your lambda function and the gatsby development server with `netlify dev`
+2. after `LOAD_ORDER_HISTORY_SUCCESS` action you have to populate the state with the payload
+3. after `CHECKOUT_SUCCESS` action you have to add the new item to the state
+4. create a new dynamic route where you can list your last order, you can use the `Orders` component.